anson-li/squad-maker/README.md

 # Squad-Maker

 Squad maker is an application that creates equally matched hockey squads from a collection of players.
-It was developed in pure PHP/HTML/CSS, and uses Bootstrap/jQuery.
+It was developed in PHP 7/HTML/CSS, and uses Bootstrap/jQuery.
+It was also developed with the help of tools including Sketch, Transmit, Codekit, WAMP, and Git.

-# Live Demo
+## Live Demo

 Squadmaker is currently hosted on [http://squadmaker.ansonli.ca](http://squadmaker.ansonli.ca).
 Check it out!

-# Problem
+## Problem

 To see the problem material, please review the PROBLEM.md file.

-# Assumptions
+## Assumptions

 To see the assumption list, please review the NOTES.md file.

+## How to read the code?

+Squad-maker is broken down into the following components:

+* additional: contains additional files used for squad-maker's development, which includes the design files in .png and in .sketch.
+* app: contains the actual application.
+Broken down into the following components:
+  * json: json files for both the animals (for team names) and the players.
+  * model: contains the models used in the application - for example, the player and the squad classes.
+  * view: contains the view, or the template, used in this application.
+  * web: contains the .css file used, as well as the pattern SVG used for the background.
+  * index.php: the point-of-entry page for the application.
+Also serves as the controller for this application.
+* player-generator: contains the generator code passed in the original problem.

-# Design
+## Design

 Squad Maker is designed to find an adequate solution to the problem: given N users with three different attributes, fit them into bins M so that all three different attributes are as balanced as possible, and all bins contain equal number of users.

 Squad Maker is designed with the following input limitations:

-- The input number of squads must be greater than 1 (squads will be pitted against each other so no need for 1 supergroup) and less than or equal to the number of players.
+- The input number of squads must be a positive integer, and it must be greater than 1 (squads will be pitted against each other so no need for 1 supergroup) and less than or equal to the number of players.

 Additionally, Squad Maker employs the following algorithm to setup squads: